das-praktische-schreinerlein/yitf-dpsfinancetools/README.md

 =====================

 # Desc
-A toolset for financeplaning and management
+A toolset for financial planning and management
-It contains Excel-sheets and some java-progs to convert data between them.
+It contains Excel-sheets and some java-progs to convert data between those sheets.
-But be aware the whole Excel-Sheets are in german language ;-)
+But be aware, all Excel-Sheets are in German ;-)

 ## "Finanzplanung"
-With excel/finanzplanung.xls you can configure and play finance-szenarios like: how will be your finance-situation if you are unemployed or you will buy your own house.
+With excel/finanzplanung.xls you can configure and play finance scenarios like: how will your financial situation be if you are unemployed or how will it develop if you buy your own house.

 ## "Haushaltsbuch"
-With excel/haushaltsbuch.xls you can plan and document your whole payments.
+With excel/haushaltsbuch.xls you can plan and document all your expenses.

 ## "Finanzübersicht"
 After data-export from "Finanzplanung" with the javaprogs, you can analyse them in excel/finanzuebersicht.xls.
-It gives you an overview over your payments and visualizes trends and so on with the help of charts.
+It gives you an overview over your expenses or visualize trends with the help of charts etc.

 # TODO for me
 - [ ] documentation